swcarpentry/DEPRECATED-boot-camps/_posts/2013-05-09-oxford-dtc/index.md

     * _13:00 Lunch_
     * 14:00 Applying software carpentry in MATLAB \[[materials][m matlab]]
     * _15:00 Coffee break_
-    * 15:30 Hopefully some flexible time to discuss attendee interests
+    * 15:30 Some flexible time to discuss attendee interests (hopefully!)
     * 16:15 What we actually know about developing software, and why we believe it's true
     * 16:30 Putting it all together
     * 16:45 Feedback